Input-to-state stabilization of linear systems under data-rate constraints: Simulation example

-Figure~\ref{fig:sim}(\subref{fig:sim-err-E}) shows the error $|e(t)| = |x(t) - \hat x(t)|$ (blue) and quantization radius $E_k$ (red).
-During stabilizing stages, both $ |e(t_k)| $ and $ E_k $ at sampling times decay exponentially; $ |e(t)| $ may increase between sampling times; $ E_k $ are only computed at sampling times and plotted as step functions.
-Disturbance pulses (onsets indicated by black dashed lines) cause sharp increases in $ |e(t)| $, leading to $ |e(t_k)| > E_k $ and loss of the state.
-During searching stages (shaded regions), the growth of $ E_k $ dominates that of $ |e(t_k)| $, enabling recapture of the state.
+Figure~\ref{fig:sim}(\subref{fig:sim-err-E}) shows the evolution of the error $ |e(t)| = |x(t) - \hat x(t)| $ and the quantization radius $ E_k $.
+During stabilizing stages, $ |e(t_k)| $ and $ E_k $ decrease rapidly at sampling times, whereas $ |e(t)| $ may increase between sampling times due to error propagation.
+Disturbance pulses cause sharp increases in $ |e(t)| $, leading to escapes.
+During searching stages, $ E_k $ eventually grows faster than $ |e(t_k)| $, ensuring finite-time (re)capture.
+Since $E_k$ is only updated at sampling times, it is plotted as a step function.

-Figure~\ref{fig:sim}(\subref{fig:sim-x1-aux1}) shows the state $x_1(t)$ (blue) and auxiliary state $\hat x_1(t)$ (red).
-During stabilizing stages, $x_1(t)$ is driven towards zero (it could exhibit temporary increase due to the quantization error); $\hat x_1(t)$ decreases continuously between sampling times but exhibits discontinuities at sampling times due to new measurements.
-During searching stages (shaded regions), $ x_1(t) $ and $ \hat x_1(t) $ both grow (the latter is unclear since the values are small).
+Figure~\ref{fig:sim}(\subref{fig:sim-x1-aux1}) shows the evolution of the first components $ x_1(t) $ and $ \hat x_1(t) $ of the system and auxiliary states.
+During stabilizing stages, $ x_1(t) $ is driven toward zero under the control input $ u(t) = -3.5 \hat x_1(t) $, where $ \hat x_1(t) $ decreases continuously between sampling times and jumps when new quantized measurements are received.
+During searching stages, the control input is set to zero, and both $ x_1(t) $ and $ \hat x_1(t) $ increase, although the latter is difficult to discern due to its small magnitude.
 These behaviors are consistent with the ISS properties established in Theorem~\ref{thm:main}.